thomasteplick/acyclicsp/README.md

 # acyclicsp
-Acyclic edge-weighted digraphs shortest paths
+Acyclic edge-weighted digraph shortest paths

 This is a web application that can be accessed by addressing the web browser to http://127.0.0.1:8080/graphoptions.
 It randomly generates 2-500 vertices in a
 Euclidean graph; the edge weights are the distances between vertices.
 The graph endpoints, source vertex, and target vertex can be selected.
 The path from